 Faith United Against Tobacco is a multi-faith and multi-denominational coalition of churches and faith-based organizations.
 The tobacco industry has a long history of targeting kids, Black Americans and other populations with flavored products, contributing to significant health disparities.
 While the United States has made tremendous progress, we cannot let up in this fight as tobacco use remains the number one cause of preventable death and kills nearly half a million Americans every year.

-Our mission is to engage faith leaders and encourage their congregations, communities and lay members to advocate in support of policies that will prevent tobacco use among communities that are disproportionately impacted.
+Our mission is to engage faith leaders and encourage their congregations and communities to advocate for policies that will protect kids and prevent tobacco use among populations that are disproportionately impacted.

 We carry out this mission through:

-Faith leaders can play an important role in educating and protecting their communities on the harmful effects of tobacco use and can share resources about preventing tobacco use and cessation services.
+Faith leaders can play an important role in educating their communities and protecting them from the harmful effects of tobacco use by sharing resources about tobacco prevention and cessation services.

-As trusted leaders in the community, it is important for Faith leaders to advocate for proven policies that will stop youth from using tobacco products and help tobacco users quit such as:
+As trusted members of the community, it is important for faith leaders to advocate for proven policies that will prevent youth from using tobacco products and help tobacco users quit.
+These include:

-Faith leaders have a responsibility to promote health, love, and justice within their communities.
-By integrating tobacco prevention into your respective ministries, you can embody the teachings of scripture and lead congregants toward lives of health and wholeness.
-Let us unite in both prayer and action, seeking God's guidance as we strive to build tobacco-free communities grounded in faith, hope, love, and sound policy.
+Faith leaders have a responsibility to promote health, love and justice within their communities.
+By integrating tobacco prevention into your ministry, you can embody the teachings of scripture and lead congregants toward lives of health and wholeness.
 Let us unite in both prayer and action, seeking God's guidance as we strive to build tobacco-free communities grounded in faith, hope, love, and sound policy.

 Faith in Action: James 2:14-17 emphasizes the importance of faith expressed through action.
-Faith leaders can actively demonstrate their faith by engaging in tobacco prevention efforts, working alongside their congregations and communities to create healthier environments and promote abundant life.
+Leaders can actively demonstrate their faith by engaging in tobacco prevention efforts, working alongside their congregations and communities to create healthier environments and promote abundant life.

 Stewardship of the Body: Scripture teaches that our bodies are temples of the Holy Spirit (1 Corinthians 6:19-20).
 Faith leaders have a responsibility to promote the well-being of their congregants, guiding them to honor and care for their bodies by abstaining from harmful substances like tobacco.